 However, taking on a young person can bring real, bottom-line benefits to an expanding business.
 It allows companies to ‘grow their own’ talent for the future and develop new recruits in their own mould.
 Young people also bring with them new perspectives and ideas which can often give companies a fresh take on the products and services they offer, and the way they conduct their business.

 So if you’re one of the growing number of employers planning to reach out to young job-seekers, what’s the best way to attract raw talent and ensure their early transition into work runs smoothly?

 Make your recruitment youth-friendly

 Young people often find it difficult to negotiate standard recruitment processes.
 They struggle with unclear job descriptions and get lost in long and complex recruitment procedures.
 If you’re looking to recruit a young person, it’s worth reviewing the way you go about advertising the vacancy, and interviewing and selecting candidates.
 You could consider advertising your jobs via social media, for example, targeting sites where young people spend time and using language that resonates with them.
+There are HR systems which includes a recruitment integration which can help you with this process.
 You could also adopt a more flexible approach to interviewing, which is based more on attitude and approach rather than experience and qualifications.

 Don’t expect too much